-In 2016, Refnsyder coached a quartet of All-Ivy honorees as Yeram Park ’18, Christina Andrews ’17, Sarah Syrop ’17, and Janet Leung ’16 all earned the accolades.
+In 2016, Refnsyder coached a quartet of All-Ivy honorees as Yeram Park ’18, Andrews, Sarah Syrop ’17, and Janet Leung ’16 all earned the accolades.
 The Bears swept a doubleheader from Cornell for the first time since the year 2000, earned a 5-1 win in extra innings over Penn, and claimed a 9-1 victory over league champion Princeton on their way to a 5-3 mark against the Ivy League’s South Division.

 Refsnyder mentored four All-Ivy performers in 2015 in Leung, Syrop, Katie Orona ’18, and Leah Nakashima ’17.
 In Ivy play, Refsnyder helped the Bears pick up two wins over eventual South Division champion, Penn, and one win each against Ivy champion Dartmouth and Harvard.